-A mortgage loan may permit the reamortization of principal after an involuntary partial prepayment caused by the receipt of proceeds from insurance or condemnation.
+A mortgage loan may permit the reamortization of principal after a permitted voluntary partial prepayment or an involuntary partial prepayment caused by the receipt of proceeds from insurance or condemnation.
 A reamortization will cause a change in the amount of principal that is passed through to certificateholders.

 We publish the monthly pool factor for each issuance of certificates on or about the fourth business day of each month.
 If you multiply the monthly pool factor by the original principal balance of the certificates, you will obtain the current principal balance of the certificates, after giving effect to the monthly principal payment to be passed through on the distribution date in that month.
-The most current pool factor is generally available through our PoolTalk application on our website and can be accessed through DUS Disclose.

-We guarantee to the trust that on each distribution date we will supplement amounts received by the trust as required to permit payments on the certificates in an amount equal to:

-one month's interest on the certificates, as described in "-Interest" above; and month of the maturity date specified on the front cover page.
-Certificateholders have limited rights to bring proceedings against the U.S. Department of the Treasury if we fail to pay under our guaranty.
-The total amount that may be recovered from Treasury is subject to limits imposed in the senior preferred stock purchase agreement. description of certificateholders' rights to proceed against Fannie Mae and Treasury, see "FANNIE MAE- Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."
-Each mortgage loan in the pool permits voluntary Prepayments prepayment in full at any time upon payment of a prepayment premium.
-No portion of any prepayment premium collected by us will be passed through to certificateholders.
+The most current pool factor is generally available through DUS Disclose.
+Guaranty We guarantee to the trust that on each distribution date we will supplement amounts received by the trust as required to permit payments on the certificates in an amount equal to: one month's interest on the certificates, as described in "-Interest" above; and the aggregate amounts of scheduled and unscheduled principal payments described in "-Principal" above.
+In addition, we guarantee to the trust that we will supplement amounts received by the trust as required to make the full and final payment of the unpaid principal balance of the certificates on the distribution date in the month of the maturity date specified on the front cover page.
+Certificateholders have limited rights to bring proceedings against Treasury if we fail to pay under our guaranty.
+The total amount that may be recovered from Treasury is subject to limits imposed in the senior preferred stock purchase a description agreement.
+For certificateholders' rights to proceed against Fannie Mae and Treasury, see "FANNIE MAE-Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."
+A borrower may voluntarily make a partial prepayment or Prepayments prepay the loan in full during the prepayment term that is disclosed on Annex A. No portion of a prepayment premium, if any, collected by us will be passed through to certificateholders.
 Master Servicing/Servicing We are responsible as master servicer for certain duties.
 We have contracted with the mortgage servicer identified on Annex A to perform servicing functions for us subject to our supervision.
 We refer to this servicer or any successor servicer as our primary servicer.
 In certain limited circumstances, we may act as primary servicer.
-For a description of our duties as master servicer and the responsibilities of our primary servicer, see "THE TRUST DOCUMENTS-Collections and Other Servicing PURCHASE Practices" "FANNIE and MAE PROGRAM-Servicing Arrangements."
-Any day other than a Saturday or Sunday, a day when the Business Day fiscal agent or paying agent is closed, a day when the Federal Reserve Bank of New York is closed or is authorized or obligated by law or executive order to remain closed, or, for purposes of withdrawals from a certificate account, a day when the Federal Reserve Bank is closed in the district where the certificate account is maintained if the related withdrawal is being made from that certificate account.
-The certificates are issued pursuant to the 2017 Multifamily Trust Documents Master Trust Agreement effective as of December 1, 2017, as supplemented by a trust issue supplement for this issuance.
-We summarize certain pertinent provisions of the trust agreement in this prospectus.
-You should refer to the trust agreement and the related trust issue supplement for a complete description of your rights and obligations as well as those of Fannie Mae in its various capacities.
-The trust agreement is available on our website.
-We serve as the trustee for the trust pursuant to the terms of the aggregate amounts of scheduled and unscheduled principal payments described in "-Principal" above.
-In addition, we guarantee to the trust that we will supplement amounts received by the trust as required to make the full and final payment of the unpaid principal balance of the certificates on the distribution date in the
+For a description of our duties as master servicer and the responsibilities of our primary servicer, see "THE TRUST DOCUMENTS-Collections and Other Servicing Practices" and "FANNIE MAE PURCHASE PROGRAM-Servicing Arrangements."
+Business Day Any day other than a Saturday or Sunday, a day when the fiscal agent or paying agent is closed, a day when the Federal Reserve Bank of New York is closed or is authorized or obligated by law or executive order to remain closed, or, for purposes of withdrawals from a certificate account, a day when the Federal Reserve Bank is closed in the district where the certificate account is maintained if the related withdrawal is being made from that certificate account.